 - Preheat oven to 425 degrees F. Have ready a parchment lined baking sheet.

-- Add the sour cream mixture to the flour mixture stirring with a heavy duty scraper until you get a dough that is slightly crumbly but comes together when you pinch it.
+- Add the sour cream mixture to the flour mixture stirring with your heavy duty scraper until you get a dough that is slightly crumbly but comes together when you pinch it.
 It's best to add the sour cream mixture gradually and stop when the mixture holds together.
 If for some reason the dough still seems too dry, add a little more sour cream.

 - Shape it into a 7-inch circle or if you prefer, 2 rectangles about 3x6 each.
 Slice the circle into 8 triangles or slice each rectangle into 4 triangles.
 Arrange triangles a few inches apart on a cookie sheet.